What does the “Thin Blue Line” Mean? EOW: JUNE 2025

 Thin Blue Line Memorial Order

-We have been trusted with the honor of making many a Thin Blue Line bracelet in memorial to fallen officers (you can view some of these patriots on our Wall of Heroes).
+We have been entrusted to create many Thin Blue Line bracelets to commemorate fallen officers (you can view some of these patriots on our Wall of Heroes).

 Brad Thor